PaoloBaerlocher/Archimedes/assets/demos/README.md

 [How to run these demos on PC.](./README_HowTo.md)

-Many thanks to [Icebird](http://www.icebird.org/classics.html) for archiving these demos :smiley:.
+Many thanks to [Icebird](http://www.icebird.org/classics.html) for archiving these demos :smiley: for so long.

 ---